Updated July 1, 2023

 1. Faster Time to Market

 Business is changing rapidly.
 We need a tool that can meet the business requirement at that pace.
 Here Docker container helps to deploy a new version of the software with added features into production easily and with less human interaction as we can integrate Docker with CI/CD pipeline tools such as Jenkins.
 We can easily rollback the deployment if the newer version has any bug or something.
 We can easily implement the Canary test in Docker.
 In the Canary test, we roll out a newer version of the software into production for few users only and if everything looks good we slowly deploy the newer version of the software into the production for all.

 2. Developer Productivity

-It increases developer productivity exponentially because earlier developers had to test their code in a test environment and when the operations team deploy the code to the production they got errors such as missing binaries, missing.net framework, etc. because both environments have different configuration and operations team just threw the code to the developers, saying code is not working and developers had to review the whole code and test it.
+It increases developer productivity exponentially because earlier developers had to test their code in a test environment and when the operations team deploy the code to the production they got errors such as missing binaries, missing.net framework, etc. because both environments have different configurations and operations team just threw the code to the developers, saying code is not working and developers had to review the whole code and test it.
 However, while creating Docker images, a developer can include all its binaries and framework inside the Docker image itself that assures if code is working fine in a test environment then it is going to work in production for sure.
 It helps developers to enhance their productivity.

 3. Deployment Velocity

 Docker helps to increase deployment velocity from months to weeks.
 We can easily deploy new code to the production by integrating it to CI/CD.

 4. IT Infrastructure Reduction

 As discussed above, the containerized application uses less memory as compared to virtual machines.
 If we take an example of ISO image of Ubuntu it is about 4 GB in size however Ubuntu Docker image is about 60 MB in size that far lesser than ISO image.
 It is really lightweight and uses less resources to run hence reduces IT.